 Warning About Grapefruit Side Effects

 According to health experts, certain phytochemicals of the flavonoid group in grapefruit, particularly naringin, inhibit the activity of enzymes responsible for metabolizing certain medications.
-These enzymes, which are found primarily in the liver, belong to a system referred to as cytochrome P450.
-To date, there are two known types of drugs that interact negatively with grapefruit:
+These enzymes, found primarily in the liver, belong to a system called cytochrome P450.
+To date, two known types of drugs interact negatively with grapefruit:

 - Cyclosporine and immunosuppressant used in organ transplant cases, particularly of the kidney